abhishekezzy/Favourite-Interview-Problems/README.md

 # InterestingProblems
-This repository consists of various interesting problems requiring a very unique and brilliant algorithm to solve them.
-Feel free to fork and merge problems which you find interesting.
-Thank you!
+This repository consists of various interesting problems asked by various tech giants like Google, Microsoft, Facebook, Amazon, VMWare etc.
+Best way to use: Read the problems and spend time to find a solution and write code with pen and paper (as tech giants conducts their interviews by asking you to write code on Whiteboard).
+After writing your solution, refer to my code where I shall explain the algorithm in the comment section and provide you the code.
+Feel free to star and fork the repo.
+Thank you.
+Happy solving!

 ### Problem 1: N/3 Repeat Numbers
 You’re given a read only array of n integers.
 Find out if any integer occurs more than n/3 times in the array in linear time and constant additional space.